titaniumbones/ox-myst/README.md

 ## Installation

-You can install `ox-myst` using elpa.
+# You can install `ox-myst` using elpa.
 It's available on [melpa](http://melpa.org/#/ox-myst):

-<kbd> M-x package-install ox-myst </kbd>
+# <kbd> M-x package-install ox-myst </kbd>

+Not available anywhere yet -- you'll need to load manually for now.

 ## Usage

-This package adds an Org mode export backend for GitHub Flavored Markdown.
+This package adds an Org mode export backend for Myst Markdown.
 You can read more about [Org mode exporting here.](http://orgmode.org/manual/Exporting.html)

 Exporting to Myst Markdown is available through Org